django-tenants/django-tenants/docs/use.rst

                     name='Fonzy Tenant',
                     paid_until='2014-12-05',
                     on_trial=True)
-    tenant.save() # sync_schemas automatically called, your tenant is ready to be used!
+    tenant.save() # migrate_schemas automatically called, your tenant is ready to be used!

 Because you have the tenant middleware installed, any request made to ``tenant.my-domain.com`` will now automatically set your PostgreSQL's ``search_path`` to ``tenant1, public``, making shared apps available too.
 The tenant will be made available at ``request.tenant``.
 By the way, the current schema is also available at ``connection.schema_name``, which is useful, for example, if you want to hook to any of django's signals.